ZeTofZone/comfyui_Tof-s-nodes/README.md

 But I don't recommend that

-- This is a very basic implementation, without any other options (no strength, no multiple choice, no recursive like "{{A|B}|C}"n no wildcards file support, ...).
+- This is a very basic implementation, without any other options (no strength, no multiple choice, no recursive like "{{A|B}|C}", no wildcards file support, ...).

 Anyway this will work (but not recommended) :